bradleywjenks/wdn_control_admm/README.md

 # wdn_control_admm
 This repository contains code implementation for the manuscript entitled "Distributed nonconvex optimization for control of water networks with time-coupling constraints."
-A preprint of the manuscript is available here: 'insert arXiv link'.
+A preprint of the manuscript is available here: '[arXiv link](https://arxiv.org/abs/2311.05180)'.

 Instantiate the `Project.toml` to replicate this research environment.
 The main scripts are `admm_two_level.jl` and `admm_standard.jl`.